Denis1gn/portfolio/Researches and presentations/README.md

 <p>- CAR (Cumulative abnormal returns) for individual observations was used to check distributions of abnormal returns between groups during the peak of hype<p>
 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visualization/distributions.png)

 <p>- In result as we can see, hype can be both good and bad for unicorn companies.
-As they lose money because of underpricing, their stocks performance is also guarded by the hype.
+As they lose money because of underpricing, their stocks performance is also guarded by the hype. <p>